Reinhold Messner

 Reinhold Andreas Messner (/de/; born 17 September 1944) is an Italian climber, explorer, and author from the German-speaking province of South Tyrol.
 He made the first solo ascent of Mount Everest and, along with Peter Habeler, the first ascent of Everest without supplementary oxygen.
 He was the first person to climb all 14 eight-thousanders, doing so without supplementary oxygen.
 Messner was the first to cross Antarctica and Greenland with neither snowmobiles nor dog sleds and also crossed the Gobi Desert alone.
-He is widely considered to be the greatest mountaineer of all time.
+He is widely considered to be the greatest high-altitude mountaineer of all time.

 From 1999 to 2004, Messner served as a member of the European Parliament for north-east Italy, as a member of the Federation of the Greens.

 Messner has published more than 80 books about his experiences as a climber and explorer.
 In 2010, he received the 2nd Piolet d'Or Lifetime Achievement Award.
 In 2018, he received jointly with Krzysztof Wielicki the Princess of Asturias Award in the category of Sports.